Unfolded protein response: Initiation

 The molecular chaperone BiP/Grp78 has a range of functions within the ER.
 It maintains specific transmembrane receptor proteins involved in initiation of the downstream signalling of the UPR in an inactive state by binding to their luminal domains.
 An overwhelming load of misfolded proteins or simply the over-expression of proteins (e.g. IgG) requires more of the available BiP/Grp78 to bind to the exposed hydrophobic regions of these proteins, and consequently BiP/Grp78 dissociates from these receptor sites to meet this requirement.
 Dissociation from the intracellular receptor domains allows them to become active.
 PERK dimerizes with BiP in resting cells and oligomerizes in ER-stressed cells.

 Although this is traditionally the accepted model, doubts have been raised over its validity.
 It has been argued that the genetic and structural evidence supporting the model simply shows BiP dissociation to be merely correlated with Ire1 activation, rather than specifically causing it.
 An alternative model has been proposed, whereby unfolded proteins interact directly with the ER-lumenal domain of Ire1, causing oligomerization and transautophosphorylation.
-However these models are not mutually exclusive, it is also possible that both direct interaction of Ire1 with unfolded proteins and dissosiation of BiP from IRE1 contribute to the activation of the Ire1 pathway.
+However these models are not mutually exclusive, it is also possible that both direct interaction of Ire1 with unfolded proteins and dissociation of BiP from IRE1 contribute to the activation of the Ire1 pathway.